-The BLS predicted that jobs for microbiologists would grow by 4% from 2014-2024, slower than the average for all jobs in the country.
-However, job opportunities for biochemists and biophysicists, reserved for professionals with a relevant doctoral degree, are predicted to increase by a faster-than-average rate of 8% between 2014 and 2024, largely due to the growth of the biotechnology industry.
+The BLS predicted that jobs for microbiologists would grow by 5% from 2018-2028, as fast as the average for all jobs in the country.
+In addition, job opportunities for biochemists and biophysicists, reserved for professionals with a relevant doctoral degree, are predicted to increase as fast as average, at a rate of 6% between 2018 and 2028, largely due to the growth of the biotechnology industry.
 In academia, research positions were expected to continue to be competitive.
 Additionally, the BLS maintained that federal grant money would be highly sought after and competitive.

 An individual who plans to become a parasitologist should earn a bachelor's degree in a relevant field such as biology, though many opt for doctorates to qualify for research positions.
 A parasitologist can conduct research in a number of areas, including parasitic effect on humans, animals, and plants.
 Job growth in relevant fields is projected to be steady over the next few years, and salaries vary by industry.